NOC-MSM/CoNES/docs/quick_start.rst

 be possible to build and run a NEMO SIF on MacOS/Windows machines.
 For further information on installing and using Singularity on different architecture please refer to the `Sylabs instalation guides <https://sylabs.io/guides/>`.
+This Guide will outline running on ARCHER2 HPC Service.

 .. _running: